anirudhkp1/Financial_Analyst_and_Realtime_Portfolio_Analyst/README.md

 Responsibilities:

-Uses analyze_financial_data to compute detailed statistics
+-Uses analyze_financial_data to compute detailed statistics

-Provides exact values like:
+-Provides exact values like:

-Means, standard deviations, and ranges of transactions
+  -Means, standard deviations, and ranges of transactions

-Category and payment method breakdowns
+-Category and payment method breakdowns

-Anomaly counts and types (e.g., IQR, multidimensional)
+-Anomaly counts and types (e.g., IQR, multidimensional)

-Avoids generic or placeholder statements — only reports real, computed values

-Returns findings to the finance_agent for interpretation and user-facing recommendation
+-Returns findings to the finance_agent for interpretation and user-facing recommendation

 ## SQL Agent